Tanujarora100/Devops-Interview-Notes/Certifications/Security+/SignsOfAttacks.md

 - Session Hijacking: The attacker can hijack sessions, such as web sessions, by stealing session tokens, allowing them to impersonate the victim and gain unauthorized access to systems or information.
 - Data Manipulation: More
 sophisticated on-path attackers can alter the communication.
 They can modify the data being sent between the parties, inject malicious content, or redirect users to fraudulent sites.
-- SSL Stripping: In this form of on-path attack, the attacker downgrades a secure HTTPS connection to an unencrypted HTTP connection, enabling them to view and modify the data exchanged.
+- SSL Stripping: In this form of on-path attack, the attacker downgrades a `secure HTTPS connection to an unencrypted HTTP connection`, enabling them to view and modify the data exchanged.
 ### Mitigation Strategies:
 - Encryption: Using end-to-end